hirrolot/metalang99/README.md

 Metalang99 is a functional language aimed at full-blown C99 preprocessor metaprogramming.

-It features a wide range of concepts, including algebraic data types, control flow operators, collections, general recursion, and auto-currying -- to develop both small and complex metaprograms painlessly.
+It features a wide range of concepts, including algebraic data types, control flow operators, collections, recursion, and auto-currying -- to develop both small and complex metaprograms painlessly.

 ## Table of contents